Close×

 3 - Moderate - hilly, sometimes mountainous - 50 to 80 km

-Roulez Self-guided
+Self-guided driving

-With our Self-guided package, you can enjoy your stay as you wish, in complete independence.
-We give you the itinerary, book your accommodation and the rest is up to you!
+With the Self-guided option, enjoy your stay however you want, in complete independence.
+We give you the itinerary, book your accommodation, and the rest is up to you!

-Package including
+Package includes

-5 nights accommodation, double occupancy;
+5 nights' accommodation, double occupancy;

 5 breakfasts;

-GPX data, maps and daily itineraries in electronic format;
+GPX data, maps, and daily itineraries in electronic format;

 • parking in Alma;